Caregiver, Sage, Outlaw or Magician – are you one of these?

 ‘universal, archaic patterns and images that derive from the collective unconscious and are the psychic counterpart of instinct’.

 This concept has since been applied to marketing and branding.
-As the little jar of vegemite illustrates, a small picture packs a lot of meaning – good and bad.
+As the examples above illustrate, a brand packs a lot of meaning – good and bad.

 Branding for Not for Profit, charity or social enterprises is forms quickly in the mind of your audience and is long lasting.
 We can also be tarred by the brush of other organisations within our sector.
 For this reason, having an identity that resonates with your audience in a manner that requires little interpretation is a great strategy.
 This is why we use Jung’s archetype model.